Molar PregnancyCreative Modern Medical Business Card 65

-Molar Pregnancy, A molar pregnancy, also known as a hydatidiform mole, is an abnormality of pregnancy characterized by the abnormal growth of trophoblasts, the cells that normally develop into the placenta.
+Molar Pregnancy also known as a hydatidiform mole, is an abnormality of pregnancy characterized by the abnormal growth of trophoblasts, the cells that normally develop into the placenta.
 Instead of forming a healthy placenta to support the growth of a fetus, the trophoblasts develop into a mass of cysts.
 This condition can be classified into two main types: complete molar pregnancy and partial molar pregnancy.

 Types: